Loading...

 Which One is More Durable for Cosmetic Packaging?

 Concerned about the durability of your cosmetic packaging?
-Whether it’s structural integrity or surface wear, understanding how 3D printing and water transfer printing affect durability9 is key to long-lasting packaging.
+Whether it’s structural integrity or surface wear, understanding how 3D printing and water transfer printing affect durability is key to long-lasting packaging.

 3D printing offers superior structural integrity, ensuring the packaging holds up under stress.
 Water transfer printing, on the other hand, provides excellent surface durability, but its performance depends on the materials used in the process.